University of Maryland, Baltimore County Centers and Institutes

 The University of Maryland, Baltimore County (UMBC) features a variety of research centers and institutes both based on the campus and affiliated with other academic institutions.
 These centers and institutes listed below seek out to expand their research, educate, and promote partnerships between the university and the Baltimore-Washington Metropolitan Area and beyond.

 Research centers

 Alex.
 Brown Center for Entrepreneurship

 The Alex.
 Brown Center for Entrepreneurship was established in Spring 2000 through a donation of $1 million from The Alex.
 Brown Foundation.
 The Brown Center hosts two major events at UMBC: : The Cangialosi Business Innovation Competition in the spring, and UMBC's Idea Competition in the fall.
 The center administers an Entrepreneurship Minor as well as other academic services.
+UMBC’s Alex.
+Brown Center for Entrepreneurship lists an entrepreneurship minor, competitions, and venture mentorship; current details are on the center’s website.

 Center for Advanced Sensor Technology

 The Center for Advanced Sensor Technology derived from faculty of the University of Maryland Biotechnology Institute.
 CAST focuses on the development of sensing technologies: the chemistries, methods, systems and devices used in measuring various substances of interest to biotechnology, medicine, the environment, and homeland security.